Izanami suffers severe burns!

 -Kuramitsuha no kami

-Deities were also born from the body of the Fire Deity after his death.
+Kami were also born from the body of the Fire Kami after his death.

-From the body of Hinokagutsuchi, the Mountain Deities were born.
+From the body of Hinokagutsuchi, the Mountain Kami were born.

-(Japan really has a lot of deities, dosen’t it?
+(Japan really has a lot of Kami, dosen’t it?
 It’s tough to put it all together…)

 A symbolic illustration showing a fallen deity lying on the ground after giving birth, with arrows pointing to multiple parts of the body, each labeled “Deity.”
 The figure wears red clothing and has flame-shaped hair, with tears streaming down their face.
 Blood pools near the head, emphasizing the tragic moment.
 The arrows indicate that many deities were born from different parts of the body, visually explaining the mythological concept of deity creation through death.
 The art style is simple and expressive, balancing dark subject matter with a gentle, illustrative tone.

-From the body of the Fire Deity after his death
+From the body of the Fire Kami after his death

 Head -Masakayamatsumi no kami